aws-samples/aws-identitycenter-codepipeline-auto-assignment/README.md

 ]
 ```

+## Troubleshoot
+1. For the issue with AWS CloudFormation stack, you can view the error message in the stack events and refer to [Troubleshooting CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/troubleshooting.html).
+2. For AWS CodePipeline issue, you can review the error messages on the CodePipeline console.
+For IAM related issue, please check [Troubleshooting AWS CodePipeline identity and access](https://docs.aws.amazon.com/codepipeline/latest/userguide/security_iam_troubleshoot.html).
+3. The default log groups for the automation lambda functions are */aws/lambda/sso-permissionses-enabler*, */aws/lambda/sso-auto-assignment-enabler* and  */aws/lambda/sso-alert-SNSnotification*.

 ## Cleanup Step
 #### NOTE.
 Tearing down SSO could interrupt the access to your AWS accounts.
 Please make sure you have other IAM roles or users to login the accounts.
 ---